staciax/vscode-streamer-mode-x/README.md

 The extension can automatically enable Streamer Mode when it detects streaming software running on your computer.

 > [!WARNING]
-> This feature has only been tested on VS Code Version: 1.106.3 (Universal) on MacOS.
+> This feature has only been tested on VS Code Version: 1.106.3 (Universal) on macOS.

 - **Supported Apps**: OBS Studio, Streamlabs, XSplit.
 - **Configuration**: